 One of the most important things you can do in any workplace is raise awareness of issues that affect your ability to work safely, so our message is: report it, record it, and repeat it.

 Your safety at work should be your priority at all times.
 When your safety is compromised: report it, record it, repeat it.
+If you need help with a workers' compensation claim, get in touch with our experienced work injury lawyers.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.